 One of Australia's leading end of life consultants and end of life educators, Annetta's extensive range of services include grief support and counselling, advance planning and End of Life Doula (Death Doula) work.

-Mike Smits is the Managing Director of ‘grive’ (grow + thrive), a new company focused on supporting SMEs with growth strategies, is the Vice President for the AIFP and is also the Director for Mordialloc Florist that has a strong funeral industry alignment.
-Mike has a very broad sales, marketing and business background from ’start ups’ through to senior leadership roles managing $200M+ businesses in Australia, Asia and Europe over the past 20+ years, always with a focus on top line revenue growth.
+Mike is the Managing Director of ‘grive’ (grow + thrive), a new company focused on supporting SMEs with growth strategies, is the Vice President for the AIFP and is also the Director for Mordialloc Florist that has a strong funeral industry alignment, and he also holds a graduate certificate of business and has completed numerous leadership programs in Australia, Asia and Europe.

 Jacquie Wise has been in private practice as an Integrative Counsellor, psychotherapist and life coach for over 35 years.